google/dawn/docs/dawn/features/multi_planar_formats.md

 This feature adds support for "P010", a common format for decoded HDR videos.
 It is composed of:

- - a full-res `R16Unorm` plane 0 (luminance) with only the first 10 bits used in the decoding of the videos.
+ - a full res `R16Unorm` plane 0 (luminance) with only the first 10 bits used in the decoding of the videos.
- - an half res `RG16Unorm` plane 1 (chrominance) with only the first 10 bits of each channel used in the decoding of the videos.
+ - a 1/4 res `RG16Unorm` plane 1 (chrominance) with only the first 10 bits of each channel used in the decoding of the videos.

 This format is called `wgpu::TextureFormat::R10X6BG10X6Biplanar420Unorm`.